sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 - Deduplicating logic and separating “what” from “how.”
 - Avoiding mutating function parameters to prevent hard-to-find bugs.
 - Using `map()`/`filter()` chaining instead of a single `reduce()` method.
-- Making mutation explicit if you have to have it.
+- Making mutation explicit if you have to use it.
 - Preventing mutation in your code by using a linter or read-only types.